nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 packfile on disk is a jumble of chronological positions.

 The repacker fixes this.
-It runs in the background during idle periods and does for mtxtxDB what `git gc` does for Git: rewrites reachable data in traversal order and reclaims garbage.
+It runs in the background during idle periods and does for mtxdb what `git gc` does for Git: rewrites reachable data in traversal order and reclaims garbage.

 ### The algorithm